Log Cabin Lighting

 Natural Light

-Large windows are a great way to bring in natural light.
+Large windows are the best way to bring in natural light.
 Place them strategically to maximize sunlight during the day.
-Skylights are also effective.
-They allow direct sunlight to pour in from above.
-Both options can make the cabin feel larger and more connected with nature.
+Skylights work great too, allowing direct sunlight to pour in from above.
+Both options make the cabin feel larger and more connected with nature, which is kind of the whole point.

 Types of Artificial Lighting